 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The blue margarita is a favorite summertime cocktail and it's incredibly easy to mix up.
-This fresh, brilliantly blue drink is also called the moonlight margarita or the electric margarita.
-By any name, it's a fantastic drink that you won't want to miss.
+It's a fun blue drink that's also called the moonlight margarita or the electric margarita.
+By any name, it's a fantastic cocktail that you won't want to miss.

 Gather the ingredients.